 Let’s start with an example.

-Company A enters into a contract with Company B to remove some dead trees from property owned by Company A. The terms of the contract provide that Company B will indemnify Company A for all losses, damages, judgments, rulings and settlements, including costs and attorney’s fees, incurred by Company A in connection with Company B’s performance of its obligations under the contract, as long as Company A has not been negligent.
-While removing trees from Company A’s property, a tree accidentally falls on a car that happens to be parked in the parking lot located on Company A’s property, causing significant damage to the car.
+- Company A enters into a contract with Company B to remove some dead trees from property owned by Company A. The terms of the contract provide that Company B will indemnify Company A for all losses, damages, judgments, rulings and settlements, including costs and attorney’s fees, incurred by Company A in connection with Company B’s performance of its obligations under the contract, as long as Company A has not been negligent.
+While removing trees from Company A’s property, a tree accidently falls on a car which happens to be parked in the parking lot located on Company A’s property, causing significant damage to the car.
 The owner of the car, or the owner’s insurance company, files a lawsuit against Company A for the damage to the car.

 At first, things seem pretty simple.
 The tree fell while Company B was performing the work in accordance with the contract, so Company B should have to indemnify Company A and pay for the damage sustained to the car, right?
 But when it comes to indemnification clauses, things are rarely simple.
 Let’s say that the contract between Company A and Company B specifically provided that no cars could be parked in the parking lot located on Company A’s property while the work was being performed.
 Does this mean Company A was negligent for not ensuring that the parking lot was empty, making the indemnification clause invalid?
 Alternatively, was Company B really the negligent party by proceeding with the work when it was obvious that there was a car in the parking lot, meaning that Company B is required to indemnify Company A for the damage to the car?